regan-sarwas/npmap.js/API.md

 ### <a name="fullscreen">L.npmap.fullscreenControl()</a>

-Create a fullscreen control that toggles the map in and out of fullscreen mode and add it to a map.
+Create a fullscreen control and add it to a map.
+The fullscreen control toggles the map in and out of fullscreen mode.

 _Arguments_: